Clement-R/clement-r.github.io/projects/_posts/2017-10-20-Objets connectes.md

 thumb: 		 /assets/globe_trotter/thumb.png

 excerpt: |
-  During the "Connected objects" seminar that lasted a week, we've created a game that can be played withn an alternative controller.
+  During the "Connected objects" seminar that lasted a week, we've created a game that can be played with an alternative controller.

 type: "Sandbox game"
 platforms: "Windows"